 Of the six Senate seats most likely to flip, we covered Georgia and Maine yesterday, which leaves us Michigan, New Hampshire, North Carolina, and a special election in Ohio.
 Today, we look at the two that have the most star power behind them.

-Remember, Democrats only need to gain a net of three upper chamber seats to create a tie, so every race counts.
+Remember, Democrats only need to gain a net of four seats to flip the upper chamber, so every race counts.

 Michigan Mysteries for 2026